Community Grants

 Advocacy Center of Davie County

-Davie County 4-H
+Davie County Arts Council

 Davie County Schools